 Astonishing I know, but our recently commissioned research, which surveyed over 100 IT decision makers and security experts who leverage the cloud infrastructure and/or Disaster-Recovery-as-a-Service, truly found that trust was the key issue.
 We embarked upon this research with Enterprise Management Associates (EMA) because we wanted to better understand the way in which cloud deployment impacts the IT security and compliance postures of companies.
 And although this was a North American study, to be honest, I think the same principals apply to any organisation regardless of location.

+I have to say that the findings were enlightening.
+Why?
+Because nearly half of the security experts EMA polled said they just trust the cloud to be secure and compliant.
+More specifically, 47 per cent of security personnel stated that they “simply trust” their cloud provider to meet security agreements without further verification.
 Now, iland runs a cloud.
 And we really love it when people trust us ? it’s core to our value proposition.
 But we also encourage organisations that we work with to verify, not to just have faith in our marketing, our assortment of compliance logos or our brand.
 And that leads me to the key point of EMA?s study: Blind trust is not a security strategy.
 Read more about trust at work: